calculquebec/cq-formation-advanced-python/reference/ul-20160216/04-profiling.md

     return sums
 ~~~

 But running it yields an unexpected result.
-We are far worst than we were before those modifications:
+We are far worse than we were before those modifications:

 ~~~ {.input}
 $ time python profile.py 10000